General information for overseas visitors

 This recommendation is to be signed off on Form R1 - application for new instructor rating form.

-If you have in excess of 100 jumps in the instructional rating you wish to convert – AFF and/or Tandem simply circle the O/S Conversion option, indicate which endorsement(s) you wish to include, complete the form (your CI should be able to help you) and send it with payment to the APF office.
+There are minimum requirements for converting instructional ratings/endorsements: 200 tandem jumps as qualified Tandem Master, 100 AFF jumps as qualified AFF instructor, 100 dispatches as qualified Static Line (SL) or Instructor Assisted Deployment (IAD) instructor.
+Circle the O/S Conversion option, indicate which endorsement(s) you wish to apply for, complete the form (your CI should be able to help you) and send it with payment to the APF office.

 You will be required to provide verifiable evidence of your instructional experience – your current log book(s), Licences, Ratings, Membership and Medical Certificate (if you require a Tandem endorsement) will all be required.